BORN READY!

 The Pikler UK Annual Conference presents a series of insightful talks exploring the natural readiness of babies for learning and development.
 Experts will challenge the notion of "schoolification," or school readiness, emphasising that infants are born with inherent potential that flourishes through respectful, child-centred care rather than early formal education.
 This event offers a valuable opportunity to deepen understanding of developmental principles that support children’s autonomy, curiosity, and confidence as they grow towards school readiness naturally.

-Dr Caroline Guard - Academic, writer and consultant currently working at The Department for Social Policy and Intervention at The University of Oxford.
+Dr Caroline Guard - Academic, writer and consultant.
+Currently working at The Department for Social Policy and Intervention at The University of Oxford.
 Caroline’s research centres around the rights and voices of babies, specifically focussing on their wellbeing, mental health and sense of belonging in early childhood settings.

 Dawn Jones - Higher Education Lecturer, Wolverhampton.
 Dawn’s pedagogical practice and approach are driven by her strong belief in children as strong, capable and creative thinkers.